 What is Ideology in Film?

-Think about any film you’ve watched and the influence that characters and their ideals have on the audience’s interpretation of them.
+Think about any you’ve watched and the influence that characters and their ideals have on the audience’s interpretation of them.
 Ideology in film is frequently referred to as the body of ideas.
 Which reflect the individual social needs of a group, class, culture, or individual within the story.
 But what is ideology in film exactly?
 And how does it influence the media?

 Ideology represents a systematic world view in which we define the concepts of self and relations of self in regards to the collective state in which we live.